ndl303/umkehr/README.md

     >>> from umkehr.examples.test_umkehr import test_Level1_to_Level2
     >>> test_Level_to_Level2()

-The test takes about 20 seconds and processes a month of data from SYOWA in November 2009.
+The test takes about 5 seconds and processes a month of data from SYOWA in November 2009.
 It reads the data in from a Level 1 CSV file and writes out a Level 2 CSV file.

 # API Documentation #
 The Umkehr API is documented at the [documentation server](https://arg.usask.ca/docs/umkehr/).

+# Legal Notice#
+This software contains third party run-time libraries in folder *pgi_redistributables*.
+You are shall strictly prohibited by the third party from further distribution of any files in this folder.